ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 * Kernel arguments

-* Coordinate parameters (e.g., ``blockDim.z``) that were not initialized by the hardware, etc. and may account for some of our ‘remote’ read requests (**17.5.4**), e.g., reading from CPU DRAM.
+* Coordinate parameters (such as ``blockDim.z``) that were not initialized by the hardware, etc. and may account for some of our ‘remote’ read requests (**17.5.4**), for example, reading from CPU DRAM

-The above list is not exhaustive, nor are all of these guaranteed to be ‘uncached’ – the exact implementation depends on the accelerator and ROCm versions used.
+The above list is not exhaustive, nor are all of these guaranteed to be "uncached" – the exact implementation depends on the accelerator and ROCm versions used.
 These read requests could be interrogated further in the :ref:`Scalar L1 Data Cache <desc-sl1d>` and :ref:`Instruction Cache <desc-l1i>` metric sections.

 .. note::

-   The Traffic metrics in Sec 17.2 are presented as a percentage of the total number of requests, e.g. 'HBM Read Traffic' is the percent of read requests (**17.5.0** - **17.5.2**) that were directed to the accelerators' local HBM (**17.5.3**).
+   The Traffic metrics in Sec **17.2** are presented as a percentage of the total number of requests.
+For example, 'HBM Read Traffic' is the percent of read requests (**17.5.0** - **17.5.2**) that were directed to the accelerators' local HBM (**17.5.3**).

 .. _infinity-fabric-ex2:

-Experiment #2: Fine-grained, accelerator-local HBM reads
+Experiment 2: Fine-grained, accelerator-local HBM reads
 ---------------------------------------------------------

 In this experiment, we change the :ref:`granularity <memory-type>` of our